 Open the app and click the green request to approve.

-If you don’t see anything to approve follow the instructions on section 8 of the Duo mobile user guide to reactivate Duo mobile.
+If you don’t see anything to approve follow the instructions on section 5.3 of our Duo 2FA user guide (PDF , 2,178kb).

 How do I use Duo when abroad or in an area where I can’t get any data or phone signal?